M-HT/SR/games/Albion/release/windows/x64/readme-Windows.txt

 2) copy the ALBION subdirectory from CD onto harddisk (into the Albion directory tree)
 3) in file SETUP.INI change the path (SOURCE_PATH) from CD to the copied directory on disk (using relative path)
 4) copy the files from this archive into the game's directory
-5) run the game using Albion.sh
+5) run the game using Albion.cmd or SR-Main.exe

 Example (Detailed instructions):
 1) install Albion on your PC
-    - create directory ~/Games
+    - create directory C:\Games
     - if you have original DOS version then install Albion using DOSBox
-      - in dosbox: mount ~/Games as C:, mount cdrom as D:
+      - in dosbox: mount C:\Games as C:, mount cdrom as D:
       - in dosbox: install Albion into C:\ALBION
-    - if you have version from GOG.com then extract Albion from GOG.com windows installer
+    - if you have version from GOG.com then install Albion using GOG.com windows installer
-      - extract Albion using innoextract (tested with version 1.4) into ~/Games/ALBION
+      - install Albion into C:\Games\ALBION
-      - move everything from ~/Games/ALBION/app into ~/Games/ALBION

 2) copy the ALBION subdirectory from CD onto harddisk (into the Albion directory tree)
-    - create directory ~/Games/ALBION/ALBIONCD (that's C:\ALBION\ALBIONCD in dosbox)
+    - create directory C:\Games\ALBION\ALBIONCD (that's C:\ALBION\ALBIONCD in dosbox)
       (directory name must be DOS name - uppercase, at most 8 characters, no spaces, ...)
     - if you have version from GOG.com then the file game.gog is the image of the CD in BIN format
-      - you can mount it using gCDEmu for example
+      - you can mount it using SlySoft Virtual CloneDrive for example
-    - copy the content of directory cdrom:/ALBION into ~/Games/ALBION/ALBIONCD
+    - copy the content of directory cdrom:\ALBION into C:\Games\ALBION\ALBIONCD

 3) in file SETUP.INI change the path (SOURCE_PATH) from CD to the copied directory on disk (using relative path)
-    - in file ~/Games/ALBION/SETUP.INI find line which begins with SOURCE_PATH=
+    - in file C:\Games\ALBION\SETUP.INI find line which begins with SOURCE_PATH=
     - replace it with line SOURCE_PATH=ALBIONCD\

 4) copy the files from this archive into the game's directory
-    - copy the content of this archive into ~/Games/ALBION
+    - copy the content of this archive into C:\Games\ALBION

-5) run the game using Albion.sh
+5) run the game using Albion.cmd or SR-Main.exe
-    - run Albion.sh in the game's directory: ~/Games/ALBION/Albion.sh
+    - run Albion.cmd or SR-Main.exe in the game's directory: C:\Games\ALBION\Albion.cmd

 Music
 -----

 The game's MIDI music can be played using one of following libraries:
-ALSA sequencer, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer
+NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

-libADLMIDI is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+libADLMIDI is the default library, others can be selected in the configuration file. libADLMIDI and NativeWindows don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
-Music can be played on MT-32 synth using ALSA sequencer.
+Music can be played on MT-32 synth using NativeWindows.

-ALSA sequencer can detect usable synth automatically or it can be selected in the configuration file.
+NativeWindows can use the default synth or it can be selected in the configuration file.

-GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in /etc/timidity/timidity.cfg EawPats is a good sounding set of patches.
+GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in C:\TIMIDITY\timidity.cfg EawPats is a good sounding set of patches.

 Soundfont (for BASSMIDI) can be either copied to the game's directory